seattlecoderdojo/PythonDay-TreasureHunt/README.md

 3: The game board size?

 ​	Hard.
 Its values are hard-coded into the game board creation and drawing routines.
-You would need to do a nit insignificant amount of refactoring to make those be controlled by variables.
+You would need to do a not insignificant amount of refactoring to make those be controlled by variables.

 4: The Pythagorean theorem?